Dynamic Appointment Scheduling: Homogeneous exponential case

 { }

 \begin{example} {\em We present an instance in which we apply Theorem \ref{t1}.
 Denote by

 the optimal time between the $i$-th and $(i+1)$-st arrival, given that immediately after the $i$-th arrival there are $k=1,\ldots,i$ clients present.
-Consider the case of $\omega = \frac{1}{2}$ and $n=15.$ We assume $\mu=1$, but values corresponding to any other value of $\mu$ can be found by stretching all intervals found by $1/\mu.$ The optimal interarrival times $\tau_i(k)$ corresponding to this schedule are given in Table \ref{TAB1}. }$ \Diamond$ \end{example}
+Consider the case of $\omega = \frac{1}{2}$ and $n=15.$ We assume $\mu=1$, but values corresponding to any other value of $\mu$ can be found by \tredd{multiplying all interarrival times} by $1/\mu.$ The optimal interarrival times $\tau_i(k)$ corresponding to this schedule are given in Table \ref{TAB1}. }$ \Diamond$ \end{example}

 \begin{example} {\em In this example, we assess the gain achieved by scheduling dynamically rather than in advance.
 We let $K_{\rm pre}(n,\omega)$ be the value of the objective function (for a given $\omega$) when we precalculate the schedule, i.e., optimizing \eqref{OBJ} at time $0$ over all arrival times $t_1=0,t_2,\ldots,t_n$.
 Also, $K_{\rm dyn}(n,\omega)$ is the value of the objective function when at every arrival we determine the optimal arrival epoch for the next client, taking into account the number of clients present.
 In addition, we define $r(n,\omega)$ as the ratio of $K_{\rm dyn}(n,\omega)$ and $K_{\rm pre}(n,\omega)$.
-The results, shown in Table~\ref{TAB2}, indicate that the gain of scheduling dynamically can be substantial, particularly when the weight $\omega$ is relatively high and/or the number of clients $n$ gets large. $\Diamond$ } \end{example}
+The results, shown in Table~\ref{TAB2}, indicate that the gain of scheduling dynamically can be substantial.
+In particular, this holds when the weight $\omega$ is relatively high and/or the number of clients $n$ gets large. $\Diamond$ } \end{example}